 Urswick, Barrow in Furness, Bowness, Broad Leys, Blackwell.
 Urswick’s church of St Mary and St Michael is unusual in containing work by Alec Miller, of the Guild of Handicraft based in the Cotswolds.
 Nearby Abbey House by Lutyens was built in 1914 for Vickers Ltd as a residence for their Managing Director to entertain ministers and heads of state for the purpose of selling warships and armaments.
 The ancient parish church of St Martin’s in Bowness on Windermere has a fine collection of mediaeval glass in its east window, set off by a unique Arts & Crafts decorative scheme from the 1870s.
 Along the lake and commanding spectacular views is Broad Leys, a superb example of domestic design by Voysey.
 Its contemporary and neighbour, Blackwell by Baillie Scott, has been recently restored to a high standard.

 Coniston, Brantwood, Oxenholme.
 Drive to Coniston for the Ruskin Room at Coniston Museum.
 Brantwood house, on the edge of Coniston Water has an extensive literary history and a major collection of Ruskin’s drawings, paintings, and scientific collections; it also contains his original furniture and his boat and Brougham carriage are displayed in outhouses.
 Return to Oxenholme train station by 2.15pm.

 Price, per person

 Two sharing: £1,920.
 Single occupancy: £2,120.

-Travel by private coach; hotel accommodation as described below; breakfasts; 2 lunches and 3 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Travel by private coach; hotel accommodation as described below; breakfasts; 1 lunch and 3 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

 Waterhead, Ambleside: 4-star modern, comfortable hotel on the shore of Lake Windermere.
 Single rooms are doubles for sole use.